 RESEARCH HIGHLIGHTS[ HOME PAGE ] [ DYNAMICS SEMINARS ] [ RESEARCH HIGHLIGHTS ] [ SELECTED PUBLICATIONS ] [ PEOPLE ]

 My area of research is Dynamical Systems, a branch of modern mathematics concerned with time evolutions of natural and iterative processes.
-I have worked mostly with chaotic systems.
-Among my favorite topics are Lyapunov exponents, entropy, fractal dimension, strange attractors, random perturbations, and rates of correlation decay.
+In earlier parts of my career, my work was focused primarily on the theory of chaotic dynamical systems, on topics such as Lyapunov exponents, entropy, fractal dimension, strange attractors, random perturbations, and rates of correlation decay.
 I have also worked with concrete models including particle systems (billiards) and kicked oscillators.
-In the last 10+ years, I have become more interested in applications, and my focus has shifted toward high dimensional systems, to systems with both deterministic and stochastic components, and systems that are out of equilibrium.
-More recently I have expanded my research to include Theoretical Neuroscience.
+In the last 10+ years, my main focus has shifted toward high dimensional systems, and to systems with both deterministic and stochastic components.
+I have also become more interested in the application of dynamical systems ideas to the sciences.

 Below are some highlights of my work, in roughly chronological order.
 References are to the "Selected Publications" that follow.